 Let us point out our main results.
-Replacing CDG-comodules by CDG-contramodules in the setting of \cite{GuanLazarev}, the natural map $\tau:\check{B}A\to A$ gives rise to an adjunction
+Replacing CDG comodules by CDG contramodules in the setting of \cite{GuanLazarev}, the natural map $\tau:\check{B}A\to A$ gives rise to an adjunction

 We prove that the model structure on $C\mhyphen contra$ can be transferred to $A\mhyphen mod$ along the functor $Hom^{\tau}(\check{B}A,-)$, giving rise to a model structure on the category of CDG $A$-modules.
-This new model structure can be seen as an analogue to the usual injective model structure on the category of DG-modules over a DG-algebra.
+This new model structure can be seen as an analogue to the usual injective model structure on the category of DG modules over a DG algebra.

-\begin{thmx}[Theorem~\ref{theorem}] Let $A$ be a CDG-algebra over a field $k$ and denote by $\check{B}A$ its extended bar construction.
+\begin{thmx}[Theorem~\ref{theorem}] Let $A$ be a CDG algebra over a field $k$ and denote by $\check{B}A$ its extended bar construction.
 There exists a cofibrantly generated model category structure $A\mhyphen mod_{ctr}^\text{II}$ on the category of CDG $A$-modules with closed morhpisms between them, satisfying the following conditions.

 \begin{enumerate} \item An $A$-module homomorphism $f:M\rightarrow N$ is a weak equivalences if and only if

 is a quasi-isomorphism for all $A$-modules of the form $V=Hom^\tau(A,W)$ for some some finite dimensional $\check{B}A$-contramodule $W$.